ktatroe/MPA-Horatio/README.md

   - `PhotosCondition.swift` (except if your app asks for permission to access the user’s Photos data)
   - `UserNotificationCondition.swift` (except if your app includes the Push entitlement and has a valid APNS certificate for its bundle)

+In the framework version of the project, these files are under the Optional group, and are not compiled by default into the generated framework.

 <a id="contributing"></a>
 ## 5. Contributing